cagonzal/cagonzal.github.io/_projects/4_project.md

 ---
 layout: page
-title: Galiliean Invariance Preserving Deep Learning for Canonical Fluid Flows
+title: Conjugate Heat Transfer in a Ribbed Channel
-description: Final Project for CS230 (Deep Learning)
+description: Final Project for ME469 (Computational Methods in Fluid Dynamics)
-img: assets/img/deep_learning/tbnn1_linear_3.png
+img: assets/img/conj_channel/pv_streamlines.png
 importance: 4
-category: work
 ---

-This project was done in a collaboration with my classmate, Kimberly Liu.
-The goal of this project was to use the Tensor Basis Neural Network (TBNN)<sup>[1]</sup> to predict the Reynolds stress tensor in canonical flow configurations.
-We tested our model on turbulent channel and turbulent Couette flow using data from the UT Austin Oden Institute.
-Pictured below is a comparison between the DNS and TBNN values of the b<sub>12</sub> component of the Reynolds anisotropy tensor as a function of wall-normal height for channel flow at Re<sub>$\tau$</sub> = 550.
+This project was done in collaboration with my classmate, Kimberly Liu.
+Our project was based upon the work in <em>[Conjugate heat transfer in a channel with staggered ribs](https://www.sciencedirect.com/science/article/pii/0017931085901425)</em>.
+We studied the effects of conductive walls for laminar flow through a ribbed channel.
+This problem is relevant to many applications, such as the thermal management and cooling of electronics and machinery.
+Simulations were performed using [Nalu](https://nalu.readthedocs.io/en/latest/), a generalized, unstructured, massively parallel, low-Mach flow solver built and managed by Sandia Labs.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">
-        {% include figure.liquid loading="eager" path="assets/img/deep_learning/tbnn1_linear_3.png" title="tbnn result" class="img-fluid rounded z-depth-1" %}
+        {% include figure.liquid loading="eager" path="assets/img/conj_channel/combined.png" title="temp and velocity contour" class="img-fluid rounded z-depth-1" %}
     </div>
 </div>

-[1]Ling, J., Kurzawski, A., & Templeton, J. (2016).
-Reynolds averaged turbulence modelling using deep neural networks with embedded invariance.
-Journal of Fluid Mechanics, 807, 155-166.